kulibraries/contrast/_posts/2019-10-07-meeting-notes.md

 Anyone who wants to go scouting through Haworth and Malott to find good classrooms should feel free!
 One important note about centrally-scheduled classrooms is that no food or drink is allowed, so catering would be more difficult.

 ### Other uses for the curricula
 We briefly discussed the fact that The Carpentries is changing how they track and give instructor credit for one topic workshops.
-See [https://carpentries.org/blog/2019/09/Workshop-request-forms-and-more/ ](this recent blog post).
+See [this recent blog post](https://carpentries.org/blog/2019/09/Workshop-request-forms-and-more/).
 This means, in theory, that as instructors we would be able to have our one topic workshops count in The Carpentries database.
 These are workshops that we can self-organize; they have the same characteristics of a full workshop; e.g.: helpers, sticky notes, website, live coding; but they don't include all the topics that make up a full workshop.
-See the Libraries' summer [https://kulibraries.github.io/20190719-git-ku/](Git workshop) as an example.
+See the Libraries' summer[Git workshop](https://kulibraries.github.io/20190719-git-ku/) as an example.

 Other potential uses for Carpentries lessons include embedding all or part of a curriculum in a for-credit course.
 Samantha is talking to someone putting together a metagenomics class - this class could find existing Carpentries lessons about, e.g.: Bash and R, useful.
-Boryana drew attention to the Data Carpentry [https://datacarpentry.org/lessons/#biology-semester-long-course](semester-long course) as another example.
+Boryana drew attention to the [Data Carpentry semester-long course](https://datacarpentry.org/lessons/#biology-semester-long-course) as another example.

 In all of these cases, it's necessary to cite the source of the lesson material and not to call the workshop or course "Carpentry" since these uses don't adhere to the organization's definition of a "Carpentry workshop."
-For more information, read [https://carpentries.org/workshops/#workshop-core](The Carpentries' definitions of the core curricula).
-For more information on one topic and other non-standard workshops, check out [https://docs.carpentries.org/topic_folders/hosts_instructors/unofficial_workshops.html](this page of The Carpentries Handbook).
+For more information, read [The Carpentries' definitions of the core curricula](https://carpentries.org/workshops/#workshop-core).
+For more information on one topic and other non-standard workshops, check out [this page of The Carpentries Handbook](https://docs.carpentries.org/topic_folders/hosts_instructors/unofficial_workshops.html).

 ### Action Items: